Skip to content

 B.S.
 Civil Engineering, University of Jinan (2012)

-Dissertation: Achieving Public Agency Goals in Public-Private Partnerships Using Innovative Payment Mechanisms
+Dissertation: Achieving Public Agency Goals in Public-Private Partnerships Using Innovative Payment Mechanisms.
+Chair: Ahmed Abdel-Aziz.

 Research interests when at UW: I am interested in Public-Private Partnerships (PPPs) and project financing.
 I conduct quantitative research using advanced data analytics and machine learning models.
 My research is currently focused on developing automated decision-making models for PPP projects; quantifying the impact of sustainability policy on commercial real estate; developing a natural language processing (NLP) program to extract data from project learned-lessons; and building an online knowledge-base.